andrew/ultimate-awesome/README.md

 - [awesome-sentiment-analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas.
 - [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things (open and leaving users in control).
 - [awesome-ml-model-compression](https://github.com/cedrickchee/awesome-ml-model-compression) - Awesome machine learning model compression research papers, quantization, tools, and learning material.
+- [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Open Source Resources to encourage and help muslim developers produce more islamic apps.
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).